 Alice Walker to be featured at Mississippi Book Festival

-“We are thrilled to have Alice Walker back in the city where she once lived and the place where her daughter was born,” said Executive Director Ellen Daniels.
-“Her appearance will be a homecoming of sorts for her and we are honored that book lovers and festival-goers will have the opportunity to share in that moment.”

-After two years of hosting the book festival virtually, the Mississippi Book Festival will return to the State Capitol grounds in Downtown Jackson this August.
+After two years of hosting the festival virtually, the free festival returns to the state capitol grounds in Jackson on Saturday, Aug.
+20. Organizers plan to announce other attending authors soon.

 Want more WLBT news in your inbox?
 Click here to subscribe to our newsletter.